walmartlabs/thorax/README.md

   - Pass `populate: {context: true}` to populate using using the view's context rather than directly populating from the model's attributes.
 - **errors** - When the model triggers an `error` event, trigger the event on the view?
 Defaults to true

 ### setCollection *view.setCollection(collection [,options])*

-Setting `collection` in the construtor will automatically call `setCollection`, so the following are equivelent:
+NARRATIVE: Setting `collection` in the construtor will automatically call `setCollection`, so the following are equivelent:

     var view = new Thorax.View({
       collection: myCollection